mhamdim7/SecureNotes/README.md

 ## Contribution

-Your input helps make SecureNotes better.
-Please feel free to suggest improvements, report bugs, or contribute directly through pull requests.
+Contributions to SecureNotes are warmly welcomed.
+Feel free to report issues, suggest features, or open pull requests.